Concordium/concordium-client/README.md

 So the maps cannot be used to map `address->address`, `reference->reference`, or `name->name`.

-For accounts the name `default` is special in that it The tool will use the special account name `default` if an account is needed but not provided.
+The tool will use the special account name `default` if an account is needed but not provided.